 How would purchasing these items in this shopping outlet make me feel?

 Ideally, an answer to this question should describe something for which the Japanese have the perfect word, Jinba Ittai.
 It means a feeling of oneness between the rider and the horse – and, in recent times, a concept beautifully employed by Mazda.
-Brick-and-mortar stores should strive towards evoking this feeling in their customers and leading them to ask themselves how they could not not know this brand or be their customer before.
+Brick-and-mortar stores should strive towards evoking this feeling in their customers and leading them to ask themselves how they could not know this brand or be their customer before.

 #3 Take Control of Omnichannel